Rape in Islamic law: Prosecution of rape

 Caliph Umar accepted the testimony of a single individual who heard the rape victim call for help as evidence that rape occurred.
 Imam Malik accepted physical injuries on the victim as evidence that rape occurred.
 If a woman claims to have been raped or sexually abused under duress, she will be acquitted of adultery in light of Qur'anic verse 24:33, which states that a woman has not sinned when compelled to commit this crime.

 According to Professor Oliver Leaman, the required testimony of four male witnesses who eyewitnessed the actual penetration applies only to consensual illicit sexual relations (whether adultery or fornication), not to the non-consensual crime of rape.
 The role of the four male witnesses is to testify that they eyewitnessed not only an illicit sexual encounter, but to testify also that the participants consensually partook in it.

 The requirements for proof of rape, by contrast, are less stringent, and do not require any extraneous witness testimony, eyewitness or otherwise:

 Rape charges can be brought and a case proven based on the sole testimony of the victim, providing that circumstantial evidence supports the allegations.
 It is these strict criteria of proof which lead to the frequent observation that where injustice against women does occur, it is not because of Islamic law.
 It happens either due to misinterpretation of the intricacies of the Sharia laws governing these matters, or cultural traditions; or due to corruption and blatant disregard of the law, or indeed some combination of these phenomena.

+Punishment

+Classical jurisprudence, regards sexual violation as a violation of moral and divine law, divides claims of sexual violation into 'divine rights' (huquq Allah) and 'interpersonal rights' (huquq al-'ibad): while the former requiring divine punishment (hadd penalties) and the latter belonging to the more flexible human realm.